MenaWANG/en-la-translator/ReadMe.md

 # 🌈 English to Latin Translator with T5

 This repo creates an English to Latin translator model by finetuning a pretrained T5 model.
 This translator is then pushed to the huggingface hub, ready to be used by anyone interested.
+Pls see [the published model here](https://huggingface.co/MenaWANG/translator-en-la). 🥳

 ## On the T5 Model 🤖